advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-ClientID.md

-# AAD Auth Failures - Application with identifier <...> was not found in the directory <...>
+# AAD Auth Failures - Providing incorrect client ID

+_"Application with identifier <...> was not found in the directory <...>"_

 _**Applies to:** Skype for Business 2015_